Posted on August 13, 2019 by Karina de Souza

 Clear and consistent communication among partners and stakeholders will provide:

-When forming the Protecting Lake Hawassa (PLH) partnership in Tanzania, participants discussed various communication tools and rated the options by preference and effectiveness.
+When forming the Protecting Lake Hawassa (PLH) partnership in Ethiopia, participants discussed various communication tools and rated the options by preference and effectiveness.
 Maaza – the partner leading the Community and Stakeholder Engagement (CASE) – decided that a priority project within the partnership should be to raise community awareness of the risks to the lake.
 No proposed technical solution to tackle the pollution of the lake (e.g. better solid waste management) could succeed without community education.

 To raise awareness in the local community about how poor solid waste management can impact local water supply, the Protecting Lake Hawassa (PLH) partnership organized a half marathon in Hawassa with a trash collection event the day before.
 They also organized smaller activities in the industrial park, including jerry cans with educational messages, and created an essay competition for local schools on the benefits of protecting Lake Hawassa.